atriple/Programming-Practice/problems/exercism/python/two-fer/README.md

 |Zaphod  |One for Zaphod, one for me.

 ## Notes
-If you create default arguments to your function, you can run the function without passing arguments.
+If you create default arguments to your function, you can run the function without passing arguments. pylint might detect error about this (no-value-for-parameter), but you can ignore this.